winngwephyo9/TestingNote/README.md

 /**
  * @function loadModel
  * @description The core function to load, process, and display a 3D model.
- * It resets the scene, loads OBJ and MTL files, processes the geometry,
- * fetches related data, builds the UI, and adds the model to the scene.
  * @param {string} modelKey - The key from the `models` object corresponding to the model to load.
  */
 async function loadModel(modelKey) {
-    // Clear the previous model and reset all related states if (loadedObjectModelRoot) {
+    if (loadedObjectModelRoot) {
         scene.remove(loadedObjectModelRoot);
     }